PlasmaSheep/soundboy/README.md

 + Normalize files using replaygain tags
 + Convert files en masse

 And perhaps more.
-Currently soundboy does not do much, but it can move your files to your music directory.
+Currently soundboy does not do much.